Stochastic generalized porous media equations driven by L\'{e}vy noise with increasing Lipschitz nonlinearities: Introduction

-The main contribution of this work is that we obtain the existence and uniqueness of strong solutions to \eref{eq:1} driven by L\'{e}vy noise, which generalizes many previous works \cite{BRR, RRW, RW, RWX, ZH}.
-This work is inspired by the recent paper \cite{RWX}, in which the first author together with R\"{o}ckner and Xie proved the existence and uniqueness of strong solutions to \eref{eq:1} driven by Wiener process.
+The main contribution of this work is that we obtain the existence and uniqueness of strong solutions to \eqref{eq:1} driven by L\'{e}vy noise, which generalizes many previous works \cite{BRR, RRW, RW, RWX, ZH}.
+This work is inspired by the recent paper \cite{RWX}, in which the first author together with R\"{o}ckner and Xie proved the existence and uniqueness of strong solutions to \eqref{eq:1} driven by Wiener process.
 In this paper, we will follow the approximating techniques in \cite{RWX} and the local monotonicity arguments (cf. \cite{BLZ}).
-However, since we consider \eref{eq:1} driven by L\'{e}vy noise, our proofs are more involved with a substantial number of obstacles to overcome, which do not occur in \cite{RWX}.
-Besides, we will keep the assumptions for $L$ and $\Psi$ as in \cite{RWX}.
-Hence, the examples given in \cite{RWX} also apply here, furthermore, our $L$ can cover all examples mentioned in \cite{RWX}, such as generalized Schr\"odinger operators, i.e., $L=\Delta+2\frac{\nabla \rho}{\rho}\cdot\nabla$, fractional powers of the Laplacian, i.e., $L=-(-\Delta)^\alpha$, $\alpha\in(0,1]$, and Laplacians on fractals.
+However, since we consider \eqref{eq:1} driven by L\'{e}vy noise, our proofs are more involved with a substantial number of obstacles to overcome, which do not occur in \cite{RWX}.